 Some states also require the clinician, usually a physician, to be in the same room as the patient when providing abortion-inducing drugs, effectively banning telemedicine provision of medication abortion despite clinical evidence that this practice is appropriate and safe.
 Both of these types of laws restrict practices that would expand access to medication abortion, particularly for patients in rural areas and regions with few abortion providers.

 Visit our state legislation tracker for policy activity on all sexual and reproductive health topics.

-- 37 states require clinicians who perform medication abortion procedures to be licensed physicians.
+- 32 states require clinicians who administer medication abortion to be physicians.

-- 18 states require that the clinician providing a medication abortion be physically present during the procedure, thereby prohibiting the use of telemedicine to prescribe medication for abortion remotely.
+- 19 states require the clinician providing a medication abortion to be physically present when the medication is administered, thereby prohibiting the use of telemedicine to prescribe medication for abortion.